ludmila-vo/gemini/README.md

 		project directory path (default ".")
 	  -exclude string
+		comma-separated list of file/directory patterns to exclude from bundling -include string
-		comma-separated list of file/directory patterns to exclude from bundling -l	list models
+		comma-separated list of file/directory patterns to include in bundling (ignores all other files) -l	list models
 	  -no-cache
 		ignore previously cached response and force fresh request